 - It is important for students to be able to see grades and feedback from all course instructors in a single, conveniently-accessible place.
 Typically, GauchoSpace Gradebook is the first place that students look for updates on their academic performance.
 If grades and feedback are disseminated via other mediums too often, it can become difficult for students to keep track of their overall progress across courses.

-- The gradebook promotes quick turnaround of student grades.
+- The gradebook promotes a quick turnaround of student grades.
 The default settings of the gradebook ensure that grades and feedback are instantly visible to students as soon as instructor grading is saved in the respective activity grading interfaces.

 2. Convenient time-saving features